gruningzen202302/NetChallenge/README.md

 ### Requirements

-- They must pass all the tests.
+- All the tests must pass.
 - The implementation must resolve the required functionality, not just what is in the tests.
 - No need to add external references
 - The code must be written in English.